NLnetLabs/cascade/doc/manual/source/before-you-start.rst

 actually Internet facing.

-One possible authoritative server that could be used up and downstream of Cascade is our NSD product, but any authoritative nameserver product should be usable instead of NSD, assuming that it supports transferring zones via XFR transfers to and from Cascade.
+One possible authoritative server that could be used up and downstream of Cascade is our NSD product, but any authoritative nameserver product can be used instead of NSD, assuming that it supports transferring zones via XFR transfers to and from Cascade.

 Intended Audience